tanersener/mobile-ffmpeg/doc/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN

+#### gnutls

+gnutls is licensed under the LGPL v2.1.
+Source code, under gnutls folder, is not modified and includes all files from original v3.5.18 release.

 #### lame

 lame is licensed under the LGPL v2.0.
 Source code, under lame folder, is not modified and includes all files from original v3.100 release.